kubeedge/kubeedge/docs/proposals/keadm-scope.md

   7. Use command `docker `  Check whether the node Docker function is normal, the Docker version must be higher than 17.06, it is recommended to use the 18.06.3 version.

-  8. Use command `network `  check whether the node can communicate with the endpoint on the cloud,  default to ping "8.8.8.8".
+  8. Use command `network `  check whether the node can communicate with the endpoint on the cloud,  default to ping clusterdns.

-  9. Use command `gpu ` check whether there is gpu device on the node and whether the GPU driver is installed and running normally, currently only Nvidia Gpus are supported, such as the common Tesla P4, P40 T4 and so on

-  10. Use command `npu ` check the node for the presence of nPU devices

   11. Use command `pid ` check if the current number of processes in the environment is too many.
 If the number of available processes is less than 5%, the number of processes is considered insufficient.

-  12. Use command `glibc` check glibc version ,version must be higher than 2.17.

-  13. Use command `port` check port whether the required port is occupied

-      - 8883: Built-in port used by MQTT Broker

-      - 1883: Port used by external MQTT Broker

 `keadm collect`